BoazKG93/CanSat/README.md

 * Add an automated graph program
 * Consider replacing the Hardware Serial with Software Serial
 * Use XBee library for communication instead of Serial
+* Really check if the sensors are online! use resistors!

 ## Copyright and license